 contexts, like for method names, you might want

 Check the Algolia documentation for more information about the Algolia settings.

-array includes up to 20 elements.
-Each element is an array of one-word synonyms
+Each element is an array of one-word synonym.
+These words are interchangeable.

-Note that you can use advanced synonym thanks to Algolia.
+Note that you can use advanced synonym with Algolia.
 Our scraper only supports regular one-word synonyms.

 By default, the crawler will extract content from the pages defined in